hoj201/stater_presentation/PITCHME.md

    - change in height during the window
    - ...

- Then we predict if a squat occured using the height change.
+---

+### To buzz or not to buzz
- If a squat is predicted, the device will not buzz.
+ 1. If a squat is predicted, the device will not buzz, and we apply the `squat` label.

- Also, if the sagittal angle is ridic (i.e. > 75 degrees) we will not buzz.
+ 2. If $\theta$ is ridic (i.e. > 75 degrees) we will not buzz, no label is applied.

- Then we estimate the back angle using the sagittal angle via a linear equation and buzz if the estimated back angle is beyond 72 degrees.
-With respect to sagittal angle, this means if the sagittal angle is above 36, the device will detect a risky bend, and buzz.
+ 3. We estimate the back angle using the sagittal angle via a linear equation.
+ 4. If the estimated back angle is beyond 72 degrees (corresponds to $$\theta = 36$$) we label the window as a `bend`.

- If the back angle is between 31 and 36, then the features are used to predict a twist, and if a twist is detected the device will buzz.
+ 5. If the back angle is between 31 and 36, then features are used to predict a twist.
+ 6. If a twist is detected, we label the window `twist` and the device will buzz.

+---
  ### Calibration
- If the device is put on correctly, then the kyu plugin does the work... math.
+ If the device is put on correctly, then the `kyu` plugin does the work... math.

  $$ s = \sum_{i=1}^N \frac{1}{\sigma_i + \epsilon} g_i$$

- $$ g_cal = s / |s|$
+ $$ g_cal = s / |s|$$

  Otherwise, we use a walk detector and do similar math (i.e. compute the same equation while walking)

+---

  ### Walk plugin
  Processes on 6 second windows.
 Computes the ACF function. then does a vanilla NN on top, every second.